probonopd/snomapp/README.md

 Based on the [Snom XML Minibrowser API](https://github.com/Snomio/Documentation/blob/master/docs/xml_minibrowser/index.md), this Go application lets you steer lights and switches in your home directly from the menu of a Snom IP phone.

+IP phones are ideal for controlling home automation devices because they are always on, powered, corded, within reach on the desk.

 **Supported devices**

 | Device family | Protocol | Discovery |